Working in Seoul?

 Working in Seoul

-South Korea experienced a significant economic growth rate of 6.3% in 2010.
-All in all, the country has taken big steps since the 1960s.
-It is now one of the largest economies in Asia and keeps seeking integration into the global market.
-As the country’s capital is also the location of many multinational companies, Seoul offers great employment opportunities for expatriates.
+South Korea experienced an economic growth rate of 3% in 2017, it’s fastest growth since the 3.3% growth seen in 2014.
+The country has taken big steps since the 1960s and is now one of the largest economies in Asia, forever seeking integration into the global market.
+As a hub for many multinational companies, Seoul offers great employment opportunities for expatriates.

 Getting to Know the Economy

-The economic development Seoul and, more broadly, South Korea has gone through is impressive.
+The economic development that Seoul, and more broadly South Korea has gone through, is impressive.
 The country reacted to the first crisis in 1998 with economic reforms which brought greater openness to imports and foreign investment by companies interested in doing business in Seoul and the rest of the nation.
-Until 2007, the country used to record an annual growth of between 4 and 5%.
-Also, the global economic crisis did not hurt South Korea on a long-term basis.
-Instead, the country has recovered quickly.

 The majority of people working in Seoul are employed in the services sector.
-The manufacturing industries, and to a lesser extent the agricultural sector, remain major employers in South Korea, though.
-Foreigners who are interested in working in Seoul will probably find an occupation in one of the major industries, such as electronics, telecommunications, automobile production or the chemical industry.
+Still, the manufacturing industries, and to a lesser extent the agricultural sector, remain major employers in South Korea.
+Foreigners who are interested in working in Seoul are likely to find work in one of the major industries such as electronics; telecommunications, automobile production, and the chemical industry.

-On top of this, South Korea has an urbanization rate of 82.5%, meaning the majority of the population currently lives in Seoul and other major cities.
+On top of this, the majority of South Korea’s population, 81.5 percent, currently lives in Seoul and other major cities.
 The urban area around Seoul is home to almost half of South Korea’s population.
 Foreign residents in Seoul will benefit from the numerous economic opportunities.
-International banks and major companies such as Samsung, LG, Hyundai, or Kia are located here.
-Seoul’s economic activity accounts for 21% of the country’s GDP.
+International banks and major companies such as Samsung, LG, Hyundai, and Kia are located here.
+Seoul is the world’s fourth largest metropolitan economy and has a GDP of 779.3 billion USD.

 Taking Care of Your Work Visa